ITzTravelInTime/CMI8738_PowerPC_Intel/README.md

 # Download

-A PPC binary can be downloaded in the Releases section of this github repo (https://github.com/ITzTravelInTime/CMI8738_PowerPC_Intel/releases), it has been tested on my PowerMac G4.
+A very old and obsolete PPC binary can be downloaded in the [Releases section of this github repo](https://github.com/ITzTravelInTime/CMI8738_PowerPC_Intel/releases), it has been tested on my PowerMac G4, it doesn't support other chips than the CMI8738, support for other chips is still in development.

 # Compiling Requirements